wang-jingyi/wang-jingyi.github.io/_pages/vac.md

 #### Research Positions

-If you are interested in a research position (PostDoc/research assistant/research intern) in our group, feel free to drop me an email with CV.
+If you are interested in a position (PostDoc/research assistant/research intern) in our group, feel free to drop me an email with CV.